KabC03/Library-collection-in-C/README.md

 This is a collection of all the libraries I have made in C. I have pulled them each of my projects and placed them here

-[NOTE - AT THIS TIME EVERYTHING IS PLACEHOLDER - I WANT TO COMPLETE THE LIBRARIES BEFORE COPYING THEM HERE]
+[NOTE - MOST LIBRARIES ARE INCOMPLETE - WILL BE COMPLETED OVER TIME]